keremburakyilmaz/website-fingerprinting/README.md

 ### 3.1 Kerem Burak Yilmaz
 During the project, my main focus was on technical implementation with a side of research on how to collect the data, and what it tells.

-I researched about what fingerprinting techniques are being used in the real world, and how they work, and I implemented the methods I and Manuel found.
+I researched about what fingerprinting techniques are being used in the real world, and how they work, and I implemented the methods I and Manuel found by using the methodologies and ideas I found from blogs, and the internet in general.
 I created a [mock website](https://youjustgothacked.lol) (a basic website that has only basic HTML/CSS/JavaScript) to collect the fingerprints and show them, which became the foundations of what we currently did with the local server.
 I also hosted and bought the domain for the website since we wanted to do a live demo to everyone and show that how easy their fingerprints can be collected.
-We created the local server version besides this one later, since we wanted our data's to be collected and stored locally.
+We created the local server version besides this one later, since we wanted our data to be collected and stored locally.

 I also analyzed the data from the test results, trying to understand what each configuration gives us, and how each configuration and toggle affect our privacy.
 I created metrics to make the analysis more concrete.
 Then I isolated every variable in our testing to see how different configurations affected our metrics.
 I also interpreted these analysis, trying to make them more meaningful to the reader and wrote my findings.